dheurtev/dheurtev/apps/business.md

 ## Collaboration ##
 **[`^        back to top        ^`](#)**

 https://en.wikipedia.org/wiki/Collaborative_software

-Favor multiple collaboration tools with API and OAuth / Open ID integration, to avoid lock-in
+Favor multiple collaboration tools with API and OAuth / Open ID integration, to limit lock-in

 - Electronic calendars (also called time management software) — schedule events and automatically notify and remind group members
 - Project management systems — schedule, track, and chart the steps in a project as it is being completed